 - Origin: United Kingdom

 (Fowl Features are short posts about the rare and interesting breeds of chicken.
-While we can’t raise everyone of these amazing chickens, we wanted to have an outlet to promote them nonetheless.
+While we can’t raise everyone of these amazing chickens, you may see these in the months ahead.
 We hope you enjoy these posts- SF)